wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

 ##### 230 Minister of Crown may appoint person to sell stores, etc, by auction

-*   Any Minister of the Crown may from time to time appoint any person to conduct the sale by auction of any chattels which have been acquired or used for the purpose of any Government work under this Act, and which are required to be sold, or for the sale of which lawful authority exists, and it shall not be necessary in any such case that the person so appointed should be the holder of an auctioneer's licence.
+*   Any Minister of the Crown may from time to time appoint a registered auctioneer to conduct the sale by auction of any chattels which have been acquired or used for the purpose of any Government work under this Act, and which are required to be sold, or for the sale of which lawful authority exists.

     Compare: 1928 No 21 s 331

     Section 230 heading: amended, on 1 April 1988, by section 74 of the Public Works Amendment Act 1988 (1988 No 43).

+    Section 230: amended, on 18 December 2013, by [section 27][436] of the Auctioneers Act 2013 (2013 No 148).

     Section 230: amended, on 1 April 1988, by section 74(a) of the Public Works Amendment Act 1988 (1988 No 43).